Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Methods

-The geometries of all molecular species considered in this study were optimized using the hybrid-DFT method, B3LYP\cite{becke1993becke}.
-The basis sets used were cc-pVTZ+d\cite{dunning2001gaussian} and 6-31G(2{\it df},{\it p}), which are part of the W1 and G4 methods, respectively.
-With the same methods, initial geometries of TS were located using the Berny algorithm\cite{schlegel1982optimization}.
-The obtained TS structure were refined using the synchronous transit-guided quasi-Newton (STQN) approach\cite{peng1993combining}.
-Following geometry optimizations, harmonic vibrational frequency analyses were performed to ascertain the dynamic character of the minima and TS on the potential energy landscape.
-The TS geometries were subsequently verified through intrinsic reaction coordinate (IRC) calculations\cite{fukui1981path}.
 In all geometry relaxations, force constant matrices were calculated for eigenvector-following through the keywords {\tt calcfc} or {\tt calcall}.
 In cases where calculations failed to converge, integration grids were improved from {\tt ultrafine} to {\tt superfine} settings to achieve convergence.
-The ZPVE determined using the B3LYP/cc-pVTZ+d level used harmonic frequencies scaled by 0.985\cite{martin1999towards}, while those determined with the 6-31G(2{\it df},{\it p}) basis set were scaled by 0.9854\cite{curtiss2007gaussian}.
-All geometry optimizations and harmonic frequency calculations were performed using the Gaussian-16 suite of programs\cite{g16}.
-Furthermore, W1sc and G4 calculations were also performed using Gaussian-16, while W1 calculations based on the ROHF-limit were performed using Molpro\cite{werner2015molpro}.
+The ZPVE determined using the B3LYP/cc-pVTZ+d level used harmonic frequencies scaled by 0.985\cite{martin1999towards}, while G4, G4(MP2), and CBSQB3 methods employed scaling factors optimized for the respective models.
+All geometry optimizations, harmonic frequency calculations, DFA calculations, barring $\omega$B97M-V and $\omega$B97X-2, and G4, G4(MP2), CBS-QB3, and W1sc calculations were performed using Gaussian-16. $\omega$B97M-V and $\omega$B97X-2 calculations were done using ORCA program\cite{neese2012orca}.
+For RI-$\omega$B97M-V and RI-$\omega$B97X-2, {\tt RIJK} keyword was used, where RI is used for both the Coulomb integrals and HF Exchange integrals.
+CCSD(T)-F12a/cc-pVDZ-F12 and W1 calculations based on the ROHF limit were performed using Molpro.